csharpinthecsharp/Sort-Inputs/README.md

 # Terminal Sorting Algorithm Visualizer

-A lightweight Python program that demonstrates and compares the speed of different sorting algorithms directly in your terminal.
+Python program that demonstrates and compares the speed of different sorting algorithms directly in your terminal.

 ---